olegantonyan/mpz/README.md

 sudo make install
 ```

-#### Windows

-Use static binaries from releases page: https://github.com/olegantonyan/mpz/releases
-You'll need codecs installed on your system, for example, [K-Lite Codec Pack](https://www.codecguide.com/download_kl.htm).
-NOTE: Windows binaries aren't tested as thoroughly as Linux and may contain Windows-specific bugs.

-#### MacOS

-It should be possible to build mpz for Mac, but I don't have a hardware to test it.
-If you're interested in Mac builds - drop an issue here https://github.com/olegantonyan/mpz/issues/new

 ## Configuration

 The default config location on Linux is `~/.config/mpz`, on Windows - `C:/Users/$USERNAME/AppData/Local/mpz/mpz`.
 There are 2 files: